Maintaining our roads

 Proposed road maintenance in your area

-We are currently undertaking a programme of major highway maintenance known as Operation Horizon, to view a full list of the roads which we plan to work on in the 2018-2019 financial year, please visit our Horizon highways maintenance page.
+We are currently undertaking a programme of major highway maintenance known as Operation Horizon, to view a full list of the roads, please visit our Horizon highways maintenance page.

 To check if any other maintenance is planned for your area please visit our roadworks page.